 - Risk Response Implementation is about executing the steps planned in the risk response planning.

 - Risks Monitoring is the supervision of project development and evaluation of the occurrence of the risks.
 If the risks become outdated or irrelevant, you can cross them off the risk register.

 9. Project Procurement Management

 Not every project requires the procurement of outside subcontractors to speed up the project development or involve niche specialists.
-However, if you feel the necessity to add extra workforce to the project, you’ll need a set of clear steps on how to do it.
+However, if you feel the necessity to add an extra workforce to the project, you’ll need a set of clear steps on how to do it.
 It’ll minimize the possibility to exceed the budget or time limits.
-This keeps your project in the boundaries of your project plan.
+This keeps your project within the boundaries of your project plan.

 For effective project procurement, a project manager should perform the following activities: